-To build my own knowledge of learning, I study myself and other people.
+To build my own knowledge of learning, I study myself, other people, everything around me, even a Bee.
 One of my favorite people, who also has a name connection, is Albert Einstein.
 When I am looking at a challenge I think about two of his quotes:

 "We cannot solve our problems with the same thinking we used when we created them."

 “If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.”